 The “thicker” coat that many working dogs sport has a name; the double coat.
 Not only does it keep the Blue Heeler warm during winter, but also cool during summer.
 Double coats are always adjusting to the season.

 The second layer is the top coat, which is also referred to as the “guard hairs.”
-These much longer hairs serve the purpose of protecting the Blue Heeler from environmental elements.
+These much longer hairs serve the purpose of protecting the Blue Heeler from all environmental elements, such as debris or long grass, and unpredictable weather conditions.

-For example, Blue Heelers have a water-resistant coat that keeps them dry during days when there’s light rainfall.
+For example, Blue Heelers have a water-resistant coat that keeps them dryer during days when there’s light rainfall.
 This extra protection developed for the outdoors is all thanks to their top coat.

-Compared to single-coated dogs, Blue Heelers shed more because they essentially have double the opportunity to shed fur.
+Compared to single-coated dogs, Heelers shed more because they essentially have double the amount and opportunity to shed fur.
 But despite what you may think, this is not the main reason double coats shed so much more.

-The real reason why the double-coated Blue Heeler sheds so much is because their coat is always shedding to adjust to the weather.
-In other words, these “super smart” coats go through major seasonal shedding.
+The real reason why double-coated Blue Heelers shed so much is because their “smart coat” is always shedding to adjust to the weather.
+In other words, these coats go through major seasonal shedding to regulate body temperature.

 Blue Heelers go through excessive shedding at least twice a year.
-This process is called the “coat blow.”
-And while nearly all dogs experience it, it’s much more evident in double coated dog breeds.
+This process is called “coat blowing” in the dog community.
+And while nearly all dogs experience it, it’s much more evident in double coated dog breeds, such as the Heelers.

 Jack, my 3 year old Blue Heeler’s shedding is ridiculous!
 It’s not just twice a year blowing his coat, it’s constant.– Wilcox511 (Reddit User)